aspose-total/Aspose.Total-Products/total/en/java/conversion/epub-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export EPUB to PPSM" h2="Export EPUB to PPSM via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert EPUB to PPSM within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export EPUB to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to PPSM.
+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to easily convert EPUB to PPSM within any Java J2SE, J2EE, or J2ME application.
+This suite of APIs is comprised of Aspose.PDF for Java and Aspose.Slides for Java, both of which are powerful tools for manipulating PDF and PowerPoint documents, respectively.

+To convert EPUB to PPSM, the process begins with Aspose.PDF for Java.
+This API allows developers to export EPUB documents to PPTX, the PowerPoint XML format.
+Once the document is in PPTX format, Aspose.Slides for Java can be used to convert the document to PPSM.
+Aspose.Slides for Java is a PowerPoint Processing API that provides developers with a wide range of features for manipulating PowerPoint documents.
+It can be used to convert PPTX documents to PPSM, as well as to create, edit, and manipulate presentations.

+Aspose.Total for Java is a great solution for developers who need to convert EPUB to PPSM.
+It provides an easy-to-use suite of APIs that can be used to quickly and easily convert EPUB documents to PPSM.
+With Aspose.PDF for Java, developers can export EPUB documents to PPTX, and with Aspose.Slides for Java, they can convert PPTX documents to PPSM.
+This makes it easy to convert EPUB to PPSM within any Java J2SE, J2EE, or J2ME application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}